 DISCLAIMER: I’m an affiliate for both training links above.
 Unfortunately I’m not a Tacombi affiliate 🙁

 My name is Kevin Lehrbass.
-I’m a Data Analyst at McKinsey & Company.
+I’ve been a Data Analyst since 2001.

 I love data and I love tacos!
 I love data about tacos!